nuwanwp/Certification/Implement and manage storage.md

 - SAS can be created on blob level and container levels
 - all permissions are embeded to the url
 - 3 types of SAS
-- 1.   service SAS provides access to a resource in just one of the storage services: the Blob, Queue, Table, or File service
+- 1.  service SAS provides access to a resource in just one of the storage services: the Blob, Queue, Table, or File service.
+Created when creating SAS for container level
   2.  account SAS is similar to a service SAS, but can permit access to resources in more than one storage service.
+Created when creating SAS for account level
   3.  user delegation SAS is a SAS secured with Microsoft Entra credentials and can only be used with Blob Storage service.

 ## Stored Access Policy